mikheyev/ecology-r-code/_sources/human-population.md

   name: ir
 ---

-# Estimating r and s for the human population
+# Estimating human population growth parameters

+In this exercise, we will estimate the intrinsic growth rate $r$ and density-dependent growth rate $s$ for human population data using linear regression.
+This is basically just a way to draw a line with a slope and an intercept to data in a way that fits the data the best.
+There are fancy statistics associated with this technique, but we will focus only on the value estimates and not worry about them.

+This technique is very general and we will use it throughout the course for many other data sets.

-First we read human population data
+First we read human population data.

 ```{code-cell}
 :tags: ["remove-output"]